EdenShtein/FlightSimulatorControl/README.md

 As stated at the beginning of the repository, the project is a GUI of a flight simulator by which you can control the plane and get information from it.

-And one of its features is running a script, basically a kind of programming language that can run and fly the plane.
+One of its features is running a script, which is basically a kind of custom programming language that can handle the plane.

 As in the following example: